Jump to FORT UTAH

 When they reached the camp of the survivors, terrified women and children were scattering about.
 Black Hawk was ordered to look in side the teepees.
 There Black Hawk saw his beloved relative Para-yah (Old Elk) frozen to death, and many others who had died of their wounds lay frozen stiff in the cold.

 The Mormon vigilantes greedily helped themselves taking the belongings from the dead, while Bill Hickman, with knife in hand, hacked Old Elk's head off his frozen body.
 He said Jim Bridger had offered him a hundred dollars for the head.
 Old Elk's wife refused to be taken captive .
 She broke free and ran for her life.
 She scaled the steep cliffs, but while doing so, she either jumped or slipped and fell to her death.
 Hence the Mormon s disrespectfully dubbed the canyon Squaw Peak which is located above the Provo LDS Temple .
 It is a name that endures to this day.
-Hickman and his men returned to Fort Utah where Hickman showed off his trophy, the head of Old Elk.

 Of the seventy or so warriors, only about thirteen had escaped while only one life was lost among the Mormons.
 One of the warriors who managed to survive was taken captive.
 This was An-kar-tewets, the same one to which the Church leaders Dimmick and the Higbee brothers had earlier sworn an oath that no harm would come to the Timpanogos, that their land and rights would not be taken away, and that they would be given many gifts.

-More Timpanogos Beheaded
+Table Point Massacre More Timpanogos Beheaded

-Dr. James Blake, a surgeon among the Stansbury company, was greatly influenced by Hickman's trophy of Old Elk's head.
-Dr. Blake then ordered troops Abner Blackburn and James Orr to go out and behead each of the frozen corpses lying about in the snow, following the two-day battle that resulted in the deaths of nearly seventy Indian people.
-Dr. Blake told the men he "wanted to have the heads shipped to Washington to a medical institution."
+Dr. James Blake, geologist in the Stansbury Company, was greatly influenced by Hickman's trophy of Old Elk's head.
+Dr. Blake then ordered troops Abner Blackburn and James Orr to go out and behead each of the frozen corpses lying about in the snow following the two-day battle that resulted in the deaths of nearly seventy Indian people.

-The men hacked off the heads from as many as fifty frozen corpses .
-They piled them in open boxes, along with a dozen or so Mallard ducks that Blake had shot while his men performed their chore.
-The heads and ducks were taken to the fort and placed in view of Black Hawk, who was barely in his twenties, and his traumatized kin.
-Innocent of any wrongdoing, the captives were thus tortured as they were forced to view the grizzly remains placed before them for a period of two long and excruciating weeks.
-Abner, keeping the agreement, delivered the rotting heads and ducks to Blake in Salt Lake.
-Dr. Blake settled up, and invited Abner to dinner.
+Because there was a market for human body parts, Dr. Blake told the men he "wanted to have the heads shipped to Washington to a medical institution."
+They piled them in open boxes, along with a dozen or so Mallard ducks that Blake had shot while his men performed their chores.
+The heads and ducks were taken to the fort by Dr Blake's troops and placed in sight of the young boy Black Hawk and his traumatized kin.
+Innocent of any wrongdoing, Black Hawk looked at the grizzly remains of people he knew, placed before him for two long and excruciating weeks.
+Keeping the agreement, Abner delivered the rotting heads and ducks to Blake in Salt Lake.
+Dr. Blake settled up and invited Abner to dinner.
 Abner Blackburn declined, saying he had lost his appetite.

-April of 1850, the fort was moved.
+April of 1850, the fort was dismantled and moved.
 The fort, according to historian Robert Carter author Founding Fort Utah, origanlly stood near the corner of 1200 North and 500 West in Provo.
 It was then moved to what is now Sowiette Park at 400 North and 500 West.

 In September, 1850, Brigham Young appoints himself as Superintendent of Indian Affairs for Utah Territory.